 Additionally, always ensure you have a record of all booking confirmations, e-tickets, boarding passes, receipts, and communication with SAS.
 The airline may request these items to verify your eligibility.

-Last but not least, you can let us handle your claims and skip the most difficult part of the process.
-Our experts have years of experience dealing with airline representatives and we will even defend you in court if Scandinavian Airlines falsely refuses to compensate you.
+Finally, you can let us handle your claims and skip the most difficult part of the process.
+Our experts have years of experience dealing with airline representatives, and we will even defend you in court if Scandinavian Airlines falsely refuses to compensate you.
 Our team can assist you in over a dozen languages, so do not waste precious time and file your claim today.

 SAS refunds typically take up to 7 business days if the ticket was purchased with a credit card.
 For bank transfers, processing times can extend up to 30 days.
 The speed of processing depends on the ticket type and the method used for the original purchase.